NanhNg28/simple-weather-app/README.md

 # simple-weather-app
-making weather app using html, css and javascript
+Making weather app using html, css and javascript
+API is used taken from OpenWeather: https://openweathermap.org/
+# function
-API is used taken from OpenWeather: https://openweathermap.org/ this app allow user to check the current weather of different countries in the world
+This app allow users to check the current weather of different countries in the world